 I merely wondered why the hell anybody would concern themselves with the private lives of others, let alone that love and acceptance should be contingent on the quality of love or lust that one human being displayed towards another.

-I was not, unfortunately, inclined to the gay life, to my regret.
+However I was not, to my regret, inclined to the gay life.

 Riddled with my age's explosive incipient testosterone that hovered above me like a Satanic sommelier, always urging me to taste! taste! taste!, being bi-sexual made mathematical sense to me: it would have doubled or perhaps quadrupled the pickings, and reduced by orders of magnitude my longings.